AsadK47/Intercom-Tech-Test/README.md

 ## How to improve the code
 I have tried to write the code so that it is scalable and thus an improvement could be is to have more parameters in the `CalculateDistance.usingGivenFormula("userLat", "userLong")` so it becomes `CalculateDistance.usingGivenFormula("myLocationLat", "myLocationLong", "userLat", "userLong")` which could replace the presets for the dublin office and then the program would be able to calculate the distance between any 2 locations.

-Furthermore, if we wanted to increase the distance to see if people are for example within the 300 km radius then changes to the code are easy enough and if this was used more frequently then we could parameterise the distance and thus would be more flexible.
-The reason I haven't done it here is because it is unnecessary since the function only ever needs to calculate for 100 km.
+Furthermore, if we wanted to increase the distance to see if people are for example within the 300 km radius then changes to the code are easy enough.
+If we wanted to change the kilometre distance more frequently then we could parameterise the function to take in a distance, thus making it more flexible.
+The reason it hasn't been done here is because it is unnecessary since the function only ever needs to calculate for 100 km.

 Moreover, a different (more accurate) formula could be used to calculate Great-circle distance such as the haversine formula or vincenty formula.

 ## How to run the unit tests
-### For all of the following operations please make sure you have JDK 8 installed and gradle version 5 or above

 There are 2 ways to be able to run the test:
 1. Run ./gradlew clean test in the terminal - alternatively running ./gradlew clean test --info will give a more verbose answer and this especially use if the tests fail